Kolyn090/Otherworld-Legends-Mod/README_advanced.md

 Do that for both Quanhuying bartender and Tianrendao Sprite.
 You should get two Sprite folders.
-Here I have renamed them to 'Quanhuyin_Sprite' (spelling mistake) and 'Tianrendao_Sprite' and put them inside the Game Bundle folder.
+Here I have renamed them to 'Quanhuyin_Sprite' (spelling mistake) and 'Tianrendao_Sprite' and put them inside the Game Dump folder.

 ![game_bundles](/images/game_bundles.png)